 |5.||Durie BG, Harousseau JL, Miguel JS, et al.: International uniform response criteria for multiple myeloma.
 Leukemia 20 (9): 1467-73, 2006.|

-Standard Treatment Options for Amyloidosis Associated With Plasma Cell Disorders
+Standard Treatment Options for Amyloidosis Associated With Plasma Cell Neoplasms

-Standard treatment options for amyloidosis associated with plasma cell disorders include the following:
+Standard treatment options for amyloidosis associated with plasma cell neoplasms include the following:

 |2.||Stem cell rescue.|

-As is true for all plasma cell dyscrasias, anecdotal responses for amyloidosis have been reported, as in the Southwest Oncology Group's trial (SWOG-9628), for dexamethasone alone and in combination with thalidomide and cyclophosphamide or lenalidomide.[3,4,5,6]
+As is true for all plasma cell dyscrasias, anecdotal responses for amyloidosis have been reported, as in the Southwest Oncology Group's trial (SWOG-9628 [NCT00002849])Translators: NCT # added after final markup, for dexamethasone alone and in combination, including thalidomide, cyclophosphamide, melphalan, bortezomib, and lenalidomide.[4,5,6,7,8]

 Stem cell rescue

-After a median follow-up of 3 years, median OS favored the nontransplant arm (56.9 mo vs. 22.2 mo; P = .04).[Level of evidence: 1iiA] The 24% transplant-related mortality in this series and others reflects the difficulties involved with high-dose chemotherapy in older patients with organ dysfunction.[7,8,9,10] A randomized trial confirming the benefit of autologous transplantation is not anticipated.
+After a median follow-up of 3 years, median OS favored the nontransplant arm (56.9 months vs. 22.2 months; P = .04).[Level of evidence: 1iiA] The 24% transplant-related mortality in this series and others reflects the difficulties involved with high-dose chemotherapy in older patients with organ dysfunction.[9,10,11,12] A randomized trial confirming the benefit of autologous transplantation is not anticipated.